YaoXinZhi/Cancer-Alterome/README.md

 ### 2. Named Entity Recognition and Normalization.
 The `NamedEntityRecognization` folder contains 6 scripts with the following usage guidelines.

-It should be noted that since [**AGAC-NER**](https://github.com/YaoXinZhi/BERT-CRF-for-BioNLP-OST2019-AGAC-Task1) and [**AGAC-RE**](https://github.com/YaoXinZhi/BERT-for-BioNLP-OST2019-AGAC-Task2) already have independent repositories, only the format conversion scripts for they input and output are provided here.
+It should be noted that since [**AGAC-NER**](https://github.com/YaoXinZhi/BERT-CRF-for-BioNLP-OST2019-AGAC-Task1) already have independent repositories, only the format conversion scripts for they input and output are provided here.

 In addition, before using [**OGER++**](https://pub.cl.uzh.ch/purl/OGER) and [**PhenoTagger**](https://github.com/ncbi-nlp/PhenoTagger), you may need to visit their project websites and configure the tool environment.